kyleerhabor/assistant/PRIVACY_POLICY.md

 # Privacy Policy

-No data or personal information is collected by Assistant.
+Assistant does not collect data or personal information.